StartLabs/startlabs/README.md

 StartLabs is written entirely in [Clojure](http://www.clojure.org) and ClojureScript (Clojure which compiles down to JavaScript).

-It relies on Twitter Bootstrap, and Leaflet (for mapping), which have been included as git submodules, so please run:
+It relies on Twitter Bootstrap and Leaflet (for mapping), which have been included as git submodules, so please run:

 `git submodule init && git submodule update;`